ScyllaDB University Live | Free Virtual Training Event

 AND speculative_retry = '99.0PERCENTILE';

-to exit the cqlsh.
+#.
+Run exit to exit the cqlsh.

 migrate/index.js¶

-.
+The above commands execute the main function in the cmd/migrate/index.js.
 The function creates the keyspace and tables that you need to run the collar and server services.

-creates a new session, then calls the create_keyspace
+The following code in the cmd/migrate/index.js creates a new session, then calls the create_keyspace and migrate functions.

 migrate/index.js